nitidbit/lexicon/README.md

 ## For Developers of the Lexicon NPM Package
 If you are just using Lexicon in your project, ignore this section.

+### Editing Lexicon and your project at the same time
+Create a symbolic link from your projects folder to your lexicon folder
+    cd myproject
+    rm -rf node_modules/lexicon
+    ln -s /Users/my-home/path/to/lexicon node_modules/lexicon

+Check it worked:
+    ls -l node_modules |grep lexicon should output this which shows it's a symbolic link: lrwxr-xr-x    1 winstonw  staff     44 Dec 11 11:40 lexicon@ -> /Users/winstonw/clients/nitidbit/git/lexicon

 ### Compilation

 While developing, run tsc in the background, watching your changes and recompiling